Erin Hannon: Season 8–9

 In season 8, Erin helps Andy out with his challenges of being manager and is the only one to congratulate him on his new job.
 During the staff Christmas party, Erin meets Jessica, Andy's girlfriend.
 Emotionally confused, Erin drinks too much at the party and reveals she still has feelings for Andy.
 She later gets a ride home from Robert California, who tells her to take some aspirin and get some rest.

 Erin remains hopeful that Andy will end things with Jessica, though she comes to realize that this is not going to happen; unbeknownst to Erin, however, it becomes clear Andy still has feelings for her.
 When Erin gets assigned to Dwight's Sabre Store team in Tallahassee, she tells the camera that she is never returning to Scranton.

 In "Get the Girl", Andy travels to Florida to try to win Erin back.
 Erin initially wants to stay, but the two get back together; Andy ends up breaking up with Jessica on the way back to Scranton.
 When Andy gets fired by Robert California (with Nellie taking over the manager position), Erin continues to support Andy.

 In season 9, Andy returns from his Outward Bound program with a confident and cocky attitude, which surprises Erin.
 She ends up bonding with Pete Miller, a new customer service representative at the Scranton branch, and they continue to grow closer while Andy is away on his boat trip.
-Upon Andy's return, Erin breaks up with Andy.
+Upon Andy's return, Erin breaks up with Andy and begins dating Pete.
+This is referenced in a scene in one of the series' final episodes that circles back to Jim's established dislike for Erin, as he and an equally unenthused Pam make more lame excuses to avoid an Erin-offered double date between the Halperts and her and Pete, and Erin silently registers she's aware that Jim and Pam don't want to socialize with her.

 In the series finale, Erin reunites with her birth parents, who had seen the documentary and showed up at a Q&A forum with the office members.
 It is implied that she is still dating Pete, as they are shown dancing at Dwight and Angela's wedding.